 This letter from Boston Green Action co-founder Martyn Roetter was sent to the members of the Boston City Council on Tuesday, October 29th following a hearing on the 2 Charlesgate West exemption ordinance filed by City Councilor Sharon Durkan.
 The ordinance is opposed by many local organizations and community leaders.
 Dear Councilors, Although I am out of the country, I

-Crane Ledge Woods: Coalition Update
+Update from the Crane Ledge Woods Coalition

 The 2 Charlesgate West Exemption: “An Alarming Prospect”